 • Flaming Sphere – Summon a flaming sphere that deals 2d6 Fire damage to nearby enemies and objects.
 It also sheds bright light in a 6 metre radius, and dim light for an additional 6 metres.
 On a successful save, enemy creatures still take half damage.
 Requires Concentration, and will continue damaging enemies close to the sphere each turn.

 • Scorching Ray – Hurl three rays of fire.
-Make a ranged spell attack for each ray.
 For each ray that hits, you deal 2d6 Fire damage.
 You can hurl the rays at one target or several.
+Later on, you can upcast the spell – each spell level will add another spell projectile.
+I often find this spell to be a bit disappointing, but when you get lucky and all of the Rays hit, it can do really good damage.

 Flaming Sphere can be a useful AOE spell in tight areas or chokepoints, but Scorching Ray is more widely useful.
 You can aim all three of the fire rays at the same target, dealing up to 36 damage (on a perfect roll).

-Also keep in mind that some of the First Level Spells you already knew can now be upcasted to Second Level, improving their effects but consuming a second level spell slot instead.
+Finally, keep in mind that some of the First Level Spells you already knew can now be upcast to Second Level, improving their effects but consuming a second level spell slot instead.

 Level 4 – Cleric Build Baldur’s Gate 3 for PC/PS5

-As with all classes in Baldur’s Gate 3, at Level 4 you’ll need to choose a Feat for your Cleric Build.
+As with all classes in Baldur’s Gate 3, at Level 4, you’ll need to choose a Feat for your Cleric Build.
 Feats are powerful passive effects for your character that can enable a specific build or simply boost your stats.
 We strongly recommend choosing Ability Improvement, which will give you two additional Ability Points.
-Put them both into Wisdom, which should allow you to reach 18 Wisdom (depending on the race you chose), significantly improving your Spellcasting ability.
+Put them both into Wisdom, which should allow you to reach 18 Wisdom, significantly improving your Spellcasting ability.

 You’ll also gain another First Level and Second Level Spell Slot, and you’ll need to choose another Cantrip.
-There’s only one Cantrip option that we don’t have already, Thaumaturgy, so it’s time to grab that.
+We’ll pick up Thaumaturgy, which occasionally is useful in dialogue checks.

 Level 5 – Cleric Build Baldur’s Gate 3

-Firstly, the Turn Undead Action is now upgraded to Destroy Undead, which will now deal Radiant Damage to undead who are turned by the spell.
+Firstly, the Turn Undead Action is now upgraded to Destroy Undead, which will now deal Radiant Damage to undead who are Turned by the Action.

 Finally, you’ll unlock another two Domain Spells at Level 5:

 Fireball is another strong spell that has very high damage potential.
-It’s an AOE that can roll for up to 48 damage, and deals a minimum of 8 damage.
-If you have clear line of sight to a cluster of enemies then this is really good option.
+It’s an AOE that can roll for up to 48 damage and deals a minimum of 8 damage.
+If you have a clear line of sight to a cluster of enemies, then this is a great option.

 Level 6